 - Add new or existing tags to make finding dashboards easier.

 Set the Dashboard Time Window

-You can select a larger or smaller time window or view past data instead of realtime data by using the time bar controls.
+You can select a larger or smaller time window or view past data instead of real-time data with the time bar controls.

 To change the dashboard time window: